ElektraInitiative/libelektra/doc/dev/error-categorization.md

 # Error Categorization

-In this document we start to explain how to categorize errors.
+This document explains how to categorize errors and should act as a form of guideline.
-Many errors are unique and can be difficult to categorize so this document will act as a guideline.
+The categorization aims to reduce duplicated errors and the maintenance effort for errors.

 ## Categorization Mindset

 Errors along with their unique code only primarily exist because they can be **reacted differently on programmatically**.
-One could argue that an application could always react differently based on the error (eg. give yourself write or read permission) but such detailed granularity is rarely needed and would come with a lot of maintenance effort.
-In the previous versions of Elektra we were facing many duplicated errors because too many existed and developers simply cannot know each and every code.

 To get an idea of programmatic reactions take a method call which returns a `Timeout` error.
 Naturally a senseful reaction would be to retry at a later point in time.
 So the reaction here would be to retry with a time based approach.
 On the other hand